mills-lab/svelter/README.md

 ###Required files:
 `exclude.ref.bed` and `CN2.ref.bed` are available from the folder *Support* for some versions of reference genome.
 Users could replace with their custom version as long as both are in bed format.
 For more details, please see *Support*.

-Pre-indexed files of certain reference genomes have been produced and kept under folder *index-ref*.
-For specific reference, if not pre-indexed files provided, the optional parameter '--ref-index' could be omit and the indexed files would be produced through the setup step.
+*Pre-indexed* files of certain reference genomes have been produced through [box link](https://umich.box.com/s/t9kefajmkmsb6ajgaawo0erxosf32r2m).
+For specific reference, if not *pre-indexed* files provided, the optional parameter '--ref-index' could be omit and the indexed files would be produced through the setup step.

 ###Attention:
 1. reference file should have been indexed by calling samtools first:  `samtools faidx ref.fasta`